arelimdz/CA-Project-Tictactoe-cli/README.md

 This screen gives the user a menu of options depending on what they want to change.
 The menu shows the current values of each section that can be customized.

-For this example let's extend our board.
+For this example, let's extend our board.
 We introduce option 1 and hit enter.

 ![Game Settings Menu](./readme_img/game%20settings.png)